It’s right, until it isn’t. Until it is.

 In all honesty the HR director wasn’t really sure there wasn’t a sexism problem in the company.
 The shop floor was predominantly male and not exactly a paragon of a welcoming culture.
 But she had worked elsewhere and had seen worse.
 The racial diversity was pretty good, and in what she had seen, the hiring both in the plant and the office seemed to be done with an earnest effort toward fairness and equality.
 Was there room for improvement?
 Sure.
 She saw micro-aggressions happening every now and then that certainly flagged some issues.
 She hoped to be able to work on that in the future.

 To the CEO the tardiness was something to be fixed.
 Not a huge issue, certainly not anything to disrupt the company over.
-But it did need to be address.
+But it did need to be addressed.
 To the HR Director, the issue seemed like an opportunity.
 She could help make progress and demonstrate her effectiveness to the CEO.
 She realized that it’s rare for HR to get the dedicated ear of the senior-most leaders, and to work on a challenge that they fully support.

 Too often HR brings up an issue and watches helplessly as it’s brushed aside by their business partners.
 HR flags issues and the leaders handwave them as insignificant, or worse, deny they even exist.
 We see this often with difficult cultural issues, like diversity or equality.